hootoovv/frame_comm_benchmark/readme.md

 ## Final Conclusion

-1. Python shared memory client/serverprocess can cross python Interpreter.
+1. Python shared memory client/server process can cross python Interpreter.
 (Difference ptyhon version)
 2. Python shared memory is the fastest way to share video frame between processes.
 3. So far the only limitation is both side should be written in Python.